Copy of Stormwater January 2026

 • Providing public education to prevent stormwater pollution.

-How do I give my opinion on Springfield's stormwater permits and plans?
+How do I give my opinion on stormwater plans and regulations?

 What happens if I report stormwater pollution?